Respirator fit test

-A respirator fit test checks whether a respirator properly fits the face of someone who wears it.
-The fitting characteristic of a respirator is the ability of the mask to separate a worker's respiratory system from ambient air.
+A respirator fit test checks whether a respirator properly fits the face of a user.
+A fitting respirator must be able to separate a user's respiratory system from ambient air.

-This is achieved by tightly pressing the mask flush against the face (without gaps) to ensure an efficient seal on the mask perimeter.
-Because wearers cannot be protected if there are gaps, it is necessary to test the fit before entering into contaminated air.
-Multiple forms of the test exist.
+The test involves tightly pressing the mask flush against the face (without gaps) to ensure an efficient seal on the mask perimeter.
+Protection depends on an airtight seal, making testing necessary before entering contaminated air.

-Scientific studies have shown that if the mask size and shape is correctly fitted to the employees’ face, they will be better protected in hazardous workplaces.
-Facial hair such as a beard can interfere with proper fit.
+Mask size and shape correctly fitted to the user's face, provides better protection in hazardous environments.

+Facial hair such as beards can interfere with proper fit.

 History

 The effectiveness of various types of respirators was measured in laboratories and in the workplace.
 These measurements showed that in practice, the effectiveness of negative pressure tight fitting respiratory protective devices (RPD) depends on leakage between mask and face, rather than the filters/canisters.
 This decrease in efficiency due to leakage manifested on a large scale during World War I, when gas masks were used to protect against chemical weapons.
 Poor fit or poorly situated masks could be fatal.
 The Russian army began to use short-term exposure to chlorine at low concentrations to solve this problem in 1917.
 Such testing helped convince the soldiers that their gas masks were reliable - because respirators were a novelty.
 Later, industrial workers were trained in gas chambers in the USSR (in preparation for the Second World War), and late'.
 German firefighters used a similar test between the First and Second World Wars.
 Diluted chloropicrin was used to test industrial gas masks.
 The Soviet Army used chloropicrin in tents with a floor space of 16 square meters.

-The US army provides military training using an irritating smoke.

 Fit test methods

-Respirator selection and use are regulated by national legislation in many countries.
-These requirements include a test of negative pressure mask for each individual wearer.
+Respirator selection and use is regulated in many countries.
+Regulations often include a test of negative pressure mask for each individual wearer.

 Qualitative and quantitative fit test methods (QLFT & QNFT) exist.
-Detailed descriptions are given in the US standard, developed by Occupational Safety and Health Administration OSHA.
+Detailed descriptions are given in the US standard, developed by the Occupational Safety and Health Administration OSHA.
 This standard regulates respirator selection and organization (Appendix A describes fit testing).
 Compliance with this standard is mandatory for US employers.

 Qualitative

 These methods use the reaction of workers to the taste or smell of a special material (if it leaks into mask) - gas, vapors or aerosols.
-Such reactions are subjective, making this test dependent on the subject reporting results honestly.
+Such reactions are subjective, requiring the subject to report results honestly.
 A qualitative fit test starts with an unfiltered/non-respirator sampling of the substance of choice to verify that the subject can detect it accurately.
 Substances include: